 Once they settled in Plain Grove township, Jake and Des expanded their operation tenfold.
 They set up a high tunnel, bought a BCS walk-behind tractor, put in close to an acre of vegetables, planted hundreds of fruit and nut trees, and installed livestock fencing.
 They then brought goats, poultry (chickens, ducks and turkeys), rabbits, and pigs onto the farm.
 Within the year, they made direct sales to local individuals as well as a number of notable restaurants in Harmony, Zelienople and Pittsburgh.

 Fallen Aspen Farm is now in another phase of operational and market growth in which the farmers continue to refine their sustainable crop production and highly ethical livestock practices.
-In addition to selected niche crop production, Jake and Des have thoroughly developed their livestock operations to include slow-grown pastured pork, pastured poultry (chickens and turkeys), cage-free rabbits, grass-fed lamb, grass-fed beef and a few dairy goats.
+In addition to selected niche crop production, Jake and Des have thoroughly developed their livestock operations to include apple finished pastured pork, pastured poultry, grass-fed lamb, grass-fed beef and a few dairy goats.